 Do these while waiting in line for the bathroom, or even in the bathroom if there is enough space!

-Thank you for reading simple exercises for any long flight!
+Thank you for reading ways to stretch on an airplane!
 We would love to hear what crazy exercises and stretches you have done on a flight- let us know in the comments below!